EleftheriaBatsou/100-days-of-code/log.md

 **Thoughts:**I want to learn more about ajax and xml files.
 I think it s something really handy.
 Also I like a lot this kind of css, and I will use it more in the future (I mean the part with the "child" and the visual effect).
 This project was inspired by: https://javascript30.com

 **Link to work:**Search city or state [Codepen](http://codepen.io/EleftheriaBatsou/full/qRdGVJ/) or [Github](https://eleftheriabatsou.github.io/search-city-or-state/)

+### Day 10: Jenuary 9, 2017 (Array Cardio Part 2)

+**Today's Progress**: Today I studied again some array methods like some, every, find, find.index

+**Thoughts:** I dont recall to have used these kind of methods before, maybe ecxept find...
+This project was inspired by: https://javascript30.com

+**Link to work:**Array Cardio Part 2 [Codepen](http://codepen.io/EleftheriaBatsou/full/VPvWOm/) or [Github](https://eleftheriabatsou.github.io/array-cardio-part-2/)